 Ayahuasca and the Importance of Integration

 The period after the ceremony is called the “integration” phase.
 This is the time for coming to terms with the insights or changes in perception gained from the inner experiences.
 It’s the period for weaving the new perspectives or positive outlook into daily life.
 Similar to the pre-ceremony preparation phase, the more you put in to integration, the more you benefit and heal or grow spiritually.

 Integration practices include 1) simply talking about your experience and process with trusted people 2) creating art or writing in a journal 3) meditating 4) walking in nature 5) psychotherapy, and 6) bodywork, such as massage.
 Ayahuasca can help guide you, show you incredible things about yourself and the world, but only you can take the fruits of the experiences into your daily life.

 This is why we created Kahpi.
 It’s an education hub that offers ayahuasca video courses and articles to help you on your path of healing, learning, self-discovery and personal growth.
-You can learn from renowned teachers in courses about ayahuasca healing, shamanism, safety, preparation, integration, neuroscience, psychology, and more.
+You can learn from renowned teachers in courses about ayahuasca risks, safety, healing, shamanism, preparation, integration, neuroscience, psychology, and more.

 If you want to take yourself to the next level, then I suggest you view our complimentary short course The Ayahuasca Path of Healing and Self-Discovery.
 It’s taught by an ayahuasca luminary with decades of experience drinking and serving the brew.

 Latest posts by Xavier Francuski (see all)